WendyOrtiz1251/CVrep/README.md

 Randomises individuals and partitions into cross-validation groups.
 It repeats the process for a number of times, where each time different individuals are allocated into different cross-validation groups.

 Usage:
-createCVgroups("Phenotypes_for_CV.dat", nreps, multiPhenoFiles=F, PhenoHeader=T)
+createCVgroups(datafile, ngroups, nreps, multiPhenoFiles=F, PhenoHeader=T)

 Output:
-It saves phenotype output datafiles (see Options) where the last column shows the allocated group number, and saves R work space which to be used by function “calcAccur” (see below).
+It saves phenotype output datafiles (see Options) where the last column shows the allocated group number, and saves R workspace to be used by function “calcAccur” (see below).

 Options:
 If “multiPhenoFiles=F” (default), a single phenotype file is produced for each replicate where the last column indicates the allocated cross-validation group number (phenotypes_grp_nrep#.txt).